rjdudley/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 <a name="Exercise1"></a>
 ### Exercise 1: Connecting and configuring your device ###

 The Raspberry Pi will be connected to the development PC through a wired Ethernet connection.
 This connection is used for deployment and debugging.
 The WiFi connection will be used for connecting the Raspberry Pi to the Internet.
+As a result, the Pi will have two IP Addresses. **The address to use for deploying and for otherwise accessing the Pi from your PC is the Wired Ethernet address, not the IoT-Lab WiFi address.**

-The **Windows Device Portal** provides basic configuration and device management capabilities, in addition to advanced diagnostic tools to help you troubleshoot and view the real time performance of your Windows IoT Device.
+The **Windows Device Portal** provides basic configuration and device management capabilities, in addition to advanced diagnostic tools to help you troubleshoot and view the real time performance of your Windows IoT Device. **In the IoT Labs at Build, the device explorer shows the WiFi address for the Pi, and so you will not use it directly to configure the device.**

 In this exercise, you'll configure your Raspberry Pi board by connecting through the **Windows Device Portal** to set a new name and configure WiFi connectivity.